 ESL Pronunciation Worksheets

-In the past, I’ve taken one of these worksheets and transferred some or most of it onto the board – this not only encouraged the class to work together in sounding out the words, but made it easy to understand how to do rest of the sheet on their own.
+These worksheets are more interactive than some of the others.
+In the past, I’ve taken one of these worksheets and transferred some or most of it onto the board – this not only encouraged the class to work together in sounding out the words, but made it easy to understand how to do the rest of the tasks in the worksheet on their own.

 ESL Preposition Worksheets

 I’ve found preposition worksheets to be invaluable in driving home the correct use of prepositions.
-The simplicity of most sheets means they aren’t so intimidating to students and easy to do on their own as they often only require filling out or circling one word or phrase.
+The simplicity of most sheets means they aren’t so intimidating to students.
+They are also easy to do on their own as they often only require filling out or circling one word or phrase.

 - Where Is the Cat?